MizouziE/docs-seo-key-content/README.md

 ### Client Users

 The client user has permissions to view only their allocated Brand, Projects and Sites.
-The Sites will already have the region set upon creation and so Region only reflects a filtering method for the client user.
+The Sites will already have the region set upon creation and so Region will only reflect a filtering method for the client user.
 {: style="text-align: justify"}

 ## Features